Magnetic moment: Relation to angular momentum

 The magnetic moment has a close connection with angular momentum called the gyromagnetic effect.
 This effect is expressed on a macroscopic scale in the Einstein–de Haas effect, or "rotation by magnetization", and its inverse, the Barnett effect, or "magnetization by rotation".
 Further, a torque applied to a relatively isolated magnetic dipole such as an atomic nucleus can cause it to precess (rotate about the axis of the applied field).
 This phenomenon is used in nuclear magnetic resonance.

 Viewing a magnetic dipole as current loop brings out the close connection between magnetic moment and angular momentum.
 Since the particles creating the current (by rotating around the loop) have charge and mass, both the magnetic moment and the angular momentum increase with the rate of rotation.
 The ratio of the two is called the gyromagnetic ratio or $\gamma$ so that:

 where $\mathbf{L}$ is the angular momentum of the particle or particles that are creating the magnetic moment.

 In the amperian loop model, which applies for macroscopic currents, the gyromagnetic ratio is one half of the charge-to-mass ratio.
 This can be shown as follows.
 The angular momentum of a moving charged particle is defined as:

 where μ is the mass of the particle and v is the particle's velocity.
 The angular momentum of the very large number of charged particles that make up a current therefore is:

 where ρ is the mass density of the moving particles.
 By convention the direction of the cross product is given by the right-hand rule.

 This is similar to the magnetic moment created by the very large number of charged particles that make up that current:

 where $\mathbf{j} = \rho_Q \mathbf{v}$ and $\rho_Q$ is the charge density of the moving charged particles.

 Comparing the two equations results in:

 where $e$ is the charge of the particle and $\mu$ is the mass of the particle.

 Even though atomic particles cannot be accurately described as orbiting (and spinning) charge distributions of uniform charge-to-mass ratio, this general trend can be observed in the atomic world so that:

 where the g-factor depends on the particle and configuration.
-For example the g-factor for the magnetic moment due to an electron orbiting a nucleus is one while the g-factor for the magnetic moment of electron due to its intrinsic angular momentum (spin) is a little larger than 2.
+For example, the g-factor for the magnetic moment due to an electron orbiting a nucleus is one while the g-factor for the magnetic moment of electron due to its intrinsic angular momentum (spin) is a little larger than 2.
 The g-factor of atoms and molecules must account for the orbital and intrinsic moments of its electrons and possibly the intrinsic moment of its nuclei as well.

-In the atomic world the angular momentum (spin) of a particle is an integer (or half-integer in the case of spin) multiple of the reduced Planck constant ħ.
+In the atomic world the angular momentum (spin) of a particle is an integer (or half-integer in the case of fermions) multiple of the reduced Planck constant ħ.
 This is the basis for defining the magnetic moment units of Bohr magneton (assuming charge-to-mass ratio of the electron) and nuclear magneton (assuming charge-to-mass ratio of the proton).
 See electron magnetic moment and Bohr magneton for more details.